khulnasoft/tracker/docs/docs/install/prerequisites.md

 ## OS information

-Tracee will try to probe the running OS and kernel to detect available capabilities.
+Tracker will try to probe the running OS and kernel to detect available capabilities.
 For this, it needs access to some standard informative files:

 - For OS information please make sure the file `/etc/os-release` is available.